Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: INTRODUCTION

 In the electrochemical research community, lithium plating has been extensively studied using a wide range of laboratory-based diagnostic techniques \cite{waldmann_li_2018}.
 The most straightforward approach is post-mortem analysis, in which the cell is opened and the metallic lithium deposits are directly observed on the electrode surface \cite{McShane2019}.
 Other in-situ or operando methods such as neutron diffraction, nuclear magnetic resonance (NMR), and X-ray diffraction (XRD) have also been employed to characterize plating and its impact on electrode structure \cite{zinth_lithium_2014, marker_operando_2020, finegan_spatial_2020}.
 While powerful, these techniques are either destructive, highly intrusive, or reliant on expensive and complex instrumentation that limits their applicability outside of specialized research laboratories.
 This has motivated a strong interest in voltage-based diagnostics, which are non-intrusive and thus more suitable for practical battery management in field applications.
-Most voltage-based approaches reported to date rely on analysis of relaxation or discharge curves, grounded in the theory that plated lithium is oxidized (stripped) first at an approximately constant potential \cite{PETZL201480, yang_look_2018, campbell_how_2019}.
-This process produces a characteristic voltage plateau, which can then be used as a signature of lithium plating.
-The limitation, however, is that such methods only reveal plating after charging has ended, i.e., during the subsequent rest or discharge phase.
-As a result, they do not provide true real-time detection of lithium plating onset, which is essential if one aims to actively prevent plating during fast-charging operation.
+Most voltage-based approaches reported to date rely on analysis of relaxation or discharge voltage plateaus associated with stripping of plated lithium \cite{PETZL201480, yang_look_2018, campbell_how_2019}.
+However, these methods only reveal plating after charging has ended and thus do not enable real-time detection during fast-charging operation.